 Our Founder & Executive Director

-The concept for The Epiphany Foundation came to Founder & Executive Director Tamara L. Holmes exactly as the word "epiphany" is defined - a divine revelation.
+The concept for The Epiphany Foundation came to Founder & Executive Director, Dr. Tamara L. Holmes exactly as the word "epiphany" is defined - a divine revelation.
 As a teenager and young adult, Tamara often asked the questions, “What is my purpose?
 What was I born to do?”
 She spent many years searching for something missing in her life and looked to the world and all of its influences to fill the void.
 However, in 2006, God revealed the vision for The Epiphany Foundation.

 “In spite of mistakes I had made, God continued to cover me with his love, grace and mercy.
 I had a supportive family, a great education, and a successful career.
 I knew it was my responsibility and my destiny to share my personal experiences - good and bad - and the wisdom I gained from those experiences to empower other women.
 It became my personal mission to help women and girls around the world to change their stories of uncertainty, struggle, and defeat to stories of victory and divine purpose through the love and grace of Jesus Christ.
 To whom much is given, much is required.”

 Tamara's desire is to live and work in purpose.
-She enjoys coordinating philanthropic projects, traveling, hosting events, and living her divine purpose of making a difference in the lives of others by serving as an Ambassador for Christ and planting seeds for a life of abundance.
+She enjoys coordinating philanthropic projects, traveling, hosting events, and living her divine purpose of making a difference in the lives of others by serving as an Ambassador of Christ and planting seeds for a life of abundance.